kean/CreateAPI/Docs/Tutorial.md

 <img
   src="./Images/Tutorial_01_NewPackage.png#gh-light-mode-only"
   alt="A screenshot of Xcode focusing on the Paths.swift source file within the newly generated PetstoreKit package.
-To the left, you can see the project navigator which displays the source files (Entites.swift, Paths.swift) and the resolved dependencies (Get, HTTPHeaders, URLQueryEncoder)."
+To the left, you can see the project navigator which displays all of the source files and the resolved dependencies (Get, HTTPHeaders, URLQueryEncoder)."
 /><img
   src="./Images/Tutorial_01_NewPackage_Dark.png#gh-dark-mode-only"
   alt="A screenshot of Xcode focusing on the Paths.swift source file within the newly generated PetstoreKit package.
-To the left, you can see the project navigator which displays the source files (Entites.swift, Paths.swift) and the resolved dependencies (Get, HTTPHeaders, URLQueryEncoder)."
+To the left, you can see the project navigator which displays all of the source files and the resolved dependencies (Get, HTTPHeaders, URLQueryEncoder)."
 />

 Once the dependencies have resolved, build the project and everything will succeed.
 Congratulations, you've generated your first project using CreateAPI!